Social Determinants of Health: Not Just a Buzzword, It Impacts the Bottom Line

 Access and No-Shows

-Assessing a population’s unique, local SDoH and health equity challenges may introduce preventative measures that can be integrated into healthcare organizations’ access strategy.
+Assessing a population’s unique, local SDoH and health equity challenges, can introduce several preventative measures and interventions that can be integrated into healthcare organizations’ access strategy.
 Many of the issues linked to no-shows are tied to:

 - Social Support